jdx/mise/docs/configuration.md

 my_custom_node = '20'
 ```

-`.rtx.toml` files are hierarchical.
+`.mise.toml` files are hierarchical.
 The configuration in a file in the current directory will
 override conflicting configuration in parent directories.
-For example, if `~/src/myproj/.rtx.toml`
+For example, if `~/src/myproj/.mise.toml`
 defines the following:

 ```toml